The Physics-Informed Neural Network Gravity Model: Generation III: Background

 \subsubsection{Gaussian Processes}

-The first proposed effort to use machine learning for the gravity modeling problem was introduced in 2019 and leveraged Gaussian processes to learn a mapping between position and acceleration from a set of training data~\cite{gaoEfficientGravityField2019}.
-Gaussian processes are fit by specifying a prior distribution over functions, and updating that prior based on observed data.
-This requires the user to specify some kernel function which provides a metric of similarity between data, and computing a covariance matrix between all data points using that function.
-Once the covariance matrix is computed, it can be inverted and used evaluate the mean and covariance of the learned function at a test point.
+Gaussian processes, or GPs, are non-parametric models that are fit by specifying a prior distribution over functions, and updating that prior based on observed data.
+This requires the user to first specify some kernel function which measures similarity between data and then compute a covariance matrix between all data pairs using that function.
+Once computed, the covariance matrix is inverted and used to evaluate the mean and uncertainty of the learned function at a test point.